Get Free Solar Panel Quotes

 • If located within a conservation area or a world heritage site, the solar array can’t face a motorway or be visible from a motorway

-You will also need planning permission where your building or property is designated as a historic site or is in a conservation area.
+You’ll also need planning permission where your building or property is designated as an historic site, or is in a conservation area.

 Commercial solar panel installation

-While commercial solar panels can be expensive, there are several ways to mitigate the costs.
+Commercial solar panels can be expensive, but there are several ways to mitigate the costs.

-Through a PPA, a business can rent its roof and purchase discount solar electricity, instead of investing in a solar system to call its own.
+Through a PPA, a business can rent its roof and purchase discounted solar electricity, instead of investing in its own solar system.

 This way, businesses can get all of the advantages of solar panels, including the cost savings, without having to actually buy a solar system outright.

-Furthermore, when they are ready to buy their solar system, the PPA allows for this.
+And when they’re ready to buy their solar system, the PPA allows for this.

-Many PPAs give businesses the solar system at the end of a 25-year period, at no extra cost – which is great.
-Older generations of solar panels have a lifespan of 25-30 years, but new models can keep going for 40-50 years.
+Many PPAs give businesses the solar system at the end of a 25-year period, at no extra cost.
+Although the efficiency of solar panels decreases after 25 years or so, they’ll continue to generate electricity for years after this.
+Newer models can keep going for 40-50 years.

 Low Carbon Workspace